Skip to content

 What problem it solves

-While vLLM is excellent for data center serving, the local community often uses a wider variety of quantization formats (like GPTQ, AWQ, and EXL2) and specific API requirements (like KoboldAI compatibility).
-Aphrodite maintains vLLM's high-throughput PagedAttention backend while adding support for these formats and local-friendly features.
+While vLLM is excellent for data center serving, the local community often uses a wider variety of quantization formats (like GPTQ, AWQ, EXL2, and GGUF) and specific API requirements (like KoboldAI compatibility).
+Aphrodite maintains vLLM's high-throughput PagedAttention backend while adding support for these formats and advanced sampling features like DRY and XTC.

 Where it fits in the stack